 File format compression

 Each data type has some redundancy, that is wasted space, in it.
 If text can typically have as much as 60% redundancy, this rate can be much higher for some other media like audio and video.
-Unlike text, these other media types are taking a lot of space to store and the need to regain this wasted space appeared very early.
-Engineers designed optimized compression algorithm used by file formats designed for specific purpose.
-Compression algorithms used for files can be grouped in two wide categories:
+Unlike text, these other media types use lot of space to store their data and the need to optimize storage and regain space was apparent very early.
+Engineers designed the optimized compression algorithm used by file formats designed for this specific purpose.
+Compression algorithms used for files can be grouped into two broad categories:

 - Loss-less compression, where the compression-uncompression cycle doesn't alter the data that is recovered.
 It matches (byte to byte) with the original.

 - Lossy compression, where the cycle alters the original data, in an imperceptible way for the user.